pingcap/docs/dev/reference/best-practices/high-concurrency.md

 ![Table Region Range](/media/best-practices/table-Region-range.png)

-From the diagram above, the key of the row data is so encoded that `rowID` is the only variable.
+From the diagram above, in the encoding rule of keys in a table, the `rowID` is the only variable.
 In TiDB, `rowID` is an `Int64` integer.
 However, you might not need to evenly split the `Int64` integer range to the desired number of ranges and then to distribute these ranges to different nodes, because Region split must also be based on the actual situation.

 If the write of `rowID` is completely discrete, the above method will not cause hotspots.
 If the row ID or index has a fixed range or prefix (for example, discretely insert data into the range of `[2000w, 5000w)`), no hotspot will be caused either.
 However, if you split a Region using the above method, data might still be written to the same Region at the beginning.

 TiDB is a database for general usage and does not make assumptions about the data distribution.
 So it uses only one Region at the beginning to store the data of a table and automatically splits the Region according to the data distribution after real data is inserted.

 Given this situation and the need to avoid the hotspot problem, TiDB offers the `Split Region` syntax to optimize performance for the highly-concurrent write-heavy scenario.
-Based on the above case, now you can try to scatter Regions using the `Split Region` syntax and observe the load distribution.
+Based on the above case, now scatter Regions using the `Split Region` syntax and observe the load distribution.

 Because the data to be written in the test is entirely discrete within the positive range, you can use the following statement to pre-split the table into 128 Regions within the range of `minInt64` and `maxInt64`: